insure logo

 Key Takeaways

-• Dog liability insurance is a type of insurance policy that covers all kinds of incidents and damages that can occur if you are a pet owner.
+• Dog liability insurance is a type of insurance policy that covers all kinds of incidents and damages that pets can cause, including bites.

-• InsureMyK9.com provides dog liability insurance policy that can cost as little as $10 per month for policies with between $10,000 and $30,000 of coverage.
+• Dog liability insurance can cost as little as $10 a month for a standalone policy

 What is dog liability insurance?

 Dog liability insurance covers homeowners and renters from a host of potential mishaps and injuries.
-If your dog were to bite someone, your dog liability insurance would cover the injuries and help protect you from any legal repercussions, such as a lawsuit.
+If your dog were to bite someone, your dog liability insurance would cover the injuries and help protect you from a lawsuit.
 Dog liability insurance does not cover damages to your property or injuries to you or other household members.
 Much like liability homeowners insurance, it only covers damages done to others outside the household.

-Sometimes, there are pets of the more exotic variety, a la Tiger King.
-Still, you may have difficulty finding coverage for them unless you get an exotic animal liability insurance policy.
+If you have an exotic pet, you may have difficulty finding coverage for them unless you get an exotic animal liability insurance policy.

 There are 20 states that have outlawed exotic pets with a comprehensive ban, a sweeping measure that includes animals it deems extremely dangerous, such as wild cats, large non-domesticated carnivores, reptiles, and primates.
 Thirteen states have partial bans depending on the animal, and only 14 allow exotic pets with either a license or permit.

 If you have an exotic pet, you should check with your homeowners or renters insurance provider to see what exceptions and requirements may apply.
-Then, consider an animal liability insurance policy through a specialized insurance company, like the exotic animal liability insurance offered by Xinsurance.
+Then, consider an animal liability insurance policy through a specialized insurance company.

 Some companies offer pet coverage with the typical home insurance policy, such as Farmer’s Insurance and Esurance.